 Write a [current year] trends article about [industry/topic] for [audience].
 Include [number] trends, each with a heading, explanation of why it matters, and a practical action item.
 Tone: forward-thinking but grounded.
 Length: [word count] words.

-Write a comprehensive beginner’s guide to [topic] for [audience].
+Write a thorough beginner’s guide to [topic] for [audience].
 Assume the reader knows nothing.
 Structure: what it is, why it matters, how to get started (step by step), common mistakes, and next steps.
 Length: [word count] words.
 Tone: encouraging and clear.

 Write an opinion piece arguing that [bold statement about your industry].
 Support your argument with [number] key points, each backed by reasoning or experience (not fabricated statistics).
 Acknowledge the counterargument.
 Tone: confident but respectful.
 Length: approximately 1,000 words.